 The land is simply too dangerous for humans to reach the victims.
 Your team has been given a difficult task.
-The robot must be able to carry out the rescue mission in a fully autonomous mode with no human assistance.
+The robot must be able to carry out a rescue mission in a fully autonomous mode with no human assistance.
 The robot must be durable and intelligent enough to navigate through treacherous terrain with hills, uneven land and rubble without getting stuck.
 The robot must search for victims, dispense rescue kits, and signal the position of the victims so the humans can take over.

-Time and technical skills are the essential!
-Come prepared to be the most successful rescue team
+Time and technical skills are essential!
+Come prepared to be the most successful rescue team.

-Summary
+NEW Summary

 The robot needs to search through a maze for victims.
 The robot should not find the fastest path through the maze, instead it should explore as much of the maze as possible.
-The robot will get either 10 or 25 points for each victim found.
-If the robot can deliver a rescue kit close to the victim, it will earn an additional 10 points.
+The robot will be awarded 5, 10, or 30 points for each victim detected.
+If the robot can deliver a rescue kit close to the victim, it will earn additional points dependent on the type of victim.
 The robot must avoid areas with a black floor.